Virus Dynamics with Behavioral Responses: Payoff Structure

 The basic logic is the same as in the myopic case.
 The term $\widetilde{C}(t) \beta \cdot \frac{S(t)I(t)}{I(t)+S(t)}$ now captures the behavioral response to a temporary change.
 The assumption of an instantaneous shock that does not affect future play ensures that $\widetilde{C}(t)$ is unchanged.
-A lasting change, such as requiring masks for a fixed period of time, would also change $\widetilde{C}(t)$ by altering the continuation payoffs for susceptible and infected individuals.
+A lasting change, such as a more contagious variant, would also change $\widetilde{C}(t)$ by altering the continuation payoffs for susceptible and infected individuals.
 This would introduce an additional term involving the derivative of $\widetilde{C}(t)$.

-The high infection risk condition in the two propositions includes the term $\widetilde{C}(t)$, which depends on the future equilibrium path.
+The high infection risk condition in the two theorems includes the term $\widetilde{C}(t)$, which depends on the future equilibrium path.
 The bounds in Proposition~\ref{prop:ctilde} imply a necessary condition for high infection risk in terms of the population disease state and exogenous parameters.